rafipopz98/rafipopz98/README.md

 `Digital craftsman (Developer)`

-Junior Web Developer mainly proficient in the MERN stack and Java.
-I have experience building interactive and responsive web applications using the REACT JS framework in the front end and Node
-JS And knows how to build full-stack apps using Next JS.
-My interests lie in building highly scalable, reliable, and maintainable applications that are used by a huge user base.
+Software Engineer experienced in the MERN stack and Java, with a strong focus on building interactive, responsive, and scalable web applications.
+Skilled in React.js for front-end development, Node.js for backend services, and Next.js for full-stack solutions.
+Passionate about creating reliable and maintainable products that can scale to serve a large user base.

 ### Languages and Tools
 ![My Skills](https://skillicons.dev/icons?i=java,react,nodejs,nextjs,mongodb,express,solidity,styledcomponents,js,sass,&theme=light)